How to Create a Sales Funnel

 Prospects are now aware of your business.

-In this phase of the sales funnel, prospects are doing research, comparing the competition, and thinking over their options.
+In this sales funnel phase, prospects are researching, comparing the competition, and thinking over their options.
 This is the moment to share value-focused content (without selling to them).

 This is a critical stage.
-If you’re pushing your products and services too hard, you’ll lose them.
+You’ll lose your products and services if you push them too hard.
 The goal here is to offer help and support in any way possible.

-You could sweeten the deal to make the first time buyer remember a great experience.
+You could sweeten the deal to make first-time buyers remember a great experience.
 Offer free shipping, a discount code, or a bonus product.
 When you’re offer is so good, how can they refuse it?

 We’ve reached the bottom of the funnel.
 Here, customers take action.
 They may serve as an ambassador or become a repeat buyer.

 The bottom of the funnel is not the end for your business.
-It brings prospects from one sales funnel to another.
-From prospect to customer to returning buyer.
-Be sure to reach out to capture feedback and testimonials (to help attract more prospects stuck at the top of your funnel).
+It brings prospects from one sales funnel to another, from the opportunity to customer to returning buyer.
+Be sure to reach out to capture feedback and testimonials (to help attract more candidates stuck at the top of your funnel).

 3 Steps for Creating a Sales Funnel

-Here’s how you can create a sales funnel of your business.
+Here’s how you can create a sales funnel for your business.

 Step 1: Identify Your Prospects

 First, you must identify the prospects for your sales funnel.
-Spend time, energy and resources effectively by targeting interested people into the wide end of your sales funnel.
-When they arrive, you can begin to qualify them as good prospects or as no return on investment.
+Spend time, energy, and resources effectively by targeting interested people at the wide end of your sales funnel.
+When they arrive, you can begin qualifying them as good prospects with no return on investment.